tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 * To benefit from reservation pricing, use the `Prioritized` allocation strategy and set your reservation VM sizes as the first rank.
 * To benefit from savings plan pricing, use the `Prioritized` allocation strategy and set your savings plan VM sizes as the first rank.

 ## Limitations

+When using instance mix, keep the following limitations in mind:

-- Instance mix is only available for scale sets using Flexible Orchestration Mode.
+1. **Orchestration Mode**: Instance mix is only available for scale sets using Flexible Orchestration Mode.
-- You must have quota for the VM sizes you're requesting with instance mix.
+2. **Quota Requirements**: Ensure you have sufficient quota for the VM sizes you're requesting with instance mix.
-- You can specify **up to** five VM sizes with instance mix.
+3. **VM Size Limit**: You can specify up to **five VM sizes** in an instance mix deployment.
-- For REST API deployments, you must have an existing virtual network inside of the resource group that you're deploying your scale set with instance mix into.
+4. **Virtual Network Requirement**: For REST API deployments, an existing virtual network must be present in the resource group where the scale set is being deployed.
-- You can't mix VM architecture in the same instance mix deployment; you can't mix Arm64 and x64.
+5. **Architecture Consistency**: Mixing VM architectures (e.g., Arm64 and x64) in the same instance mix deployment is not supported.
-- You can't mix VMs that use SCSI and NVMe storage interfaces.
+6. **Storage Interface Consistency**: VMs with different storage interfaces (e.g., SCSI and NVMe) cannot be mixed in the same instance mix.
-- All VMs specified in `skuProfile` must use the same Security Profile.
+7. **Security Profile Consistency**: All VMs specified in the `skuProfile` must share the same Security Profile.
+8. **Local Disk Configuration**: All selected VM sizes must have the same local disk configuration.
+9. **Unsupported Features**: Instance mix does not support the following:
+    - Standby Pools
+    - Azure Dedicated Host
-- Instance mix doesn't support Standby Pools, Azure Dedicated Host, or Proximity Placement Groups.
+    - Proximity Placement Groups
-- With MaxSurge, instance mix replaces the VM with the size it was before the scaling action.
+10. **Scaling Behavior with MaxSurge**: During scaling actions with MaxSurge, instance mix replaces the VM with the same size it had before the scaling action.

 ## Next steps
 Learn how to [create a scale set using instance mix](instance-mix-create.md).